corenova/yang-js/README.md

 [RFC 6020](http://tools.ietf.org/html/rfc6020) YANG specification compliance.

 This software is brought to you by [Corenova](http://www.corenova.com).
+We'd love to hear your feedback.
+Please feel free to reach me at <peter@corenova.com> anytime with questions, suggestions, etc.

 ## Installation